UCSC-CSE-114A/01-haskell/README.md

 * returns `[]` if `n` is not positive, and otherwise
 * returns the list of digits of `n` in the order in which they appear in `n`.

-Once you have implemented the function, you should get the following:
+Once you have implemented the function, you should get the following behavior:

 ```haskell
 ghci> digitsOfInt 3124